"Get your comfort food fix with this base recipe for classic sausage gravy. Perfect for a lazy morning and ready in less than 30 minutes!"

-This is another breakfast food that The Boyfriend had to introduce me to in the first few years we dated, and I’m so glad he did – it’s become both my ultimate comfort food and the best way to start a lazy Sunday.
+This is another breakfast food that The Husband had to introduce me to in the first few years we dated, and I’m so glad he did – it’s become both my ultimate comfort food and the best way to start a lazy Sunday.

 Or any lazy day.

-..
-Of which I try to have as many of as I can.
+… Which, of course, I try to have as many of as I can.